haji-mix/fb-bot/README.md

 ## 🔗 Original Source

-This project is based on the **FB-AUTOBOT**, an open-source AI chatbot automation tool.
-You can check out the [original FB-AUTOBOT repository](https://github.com/aizintel/AUTO) to explore its foundation and contributions.
+This project is based on the facebook autobot, an open-source AI chatbot automation tool.
+You can check out the [original fb autobot repository](https://github.com/aizintel/AUTO) to explore its foundation and contributions.

 ---